vitalik/django-ninja/docs/docs/motivation.md

 # Motivation

 !!! quote
-    **Django Ninja** looks basically the same as **FastAPI**.
-So, why not just FastAPI?
+    **Django Ninja** looks basically the same as **FastAPI**, so why not just use FastAPI?

-Indeed **Django Ninja** is heavily inspired by <a href="https://fastapi.tiangolo.com/" target="_blank">FastAPI</a> (developed by <a href="https://github.com/tiangolo" target="_blank">Sebastián Ramírez</a>)
+Indeed, **Django Ninja** is heavily inspired by <a href="https://fastapi.tiangolo.com/" target="_blank">FastAPI</a> (developed by <a href="https://github.com/tiangolo" target="_blank">Sebastián Ramírez</a>)

-But there are few issues when it comes to join FastAPI and Django
+That said, there are few issues when it comes to getting FastAPI and Django to work together properly:

-1) **FastAPI** declares to be ORM agnostic (meaning you can use it with SqlAlchemy or DjangoORM).
-But in reality Django ORM is not yet ready for async use (will be in version 3.2).
-And if you use it in sync mode - you can have a [closed connection issue](https://github.com/tiangolo/fastapi/issues/716) which you will have to overcome with lot's of crunches.
+1) **FastAPI** declares to be ORM agnostic (meaning you can use it with SQLAlchemy or the Django ORM), but in reality the Django ORM is not yet ready for async use (it will be in version 3.2), and if you use it in sync mode, you can have a [closed connection issue](https://github.com/tiangolo/fastapi/issues/716) which you will have to overcome with a **lot** of effort.

-2) The dependency injection with arguments makes your code too much verbose when you rely on authentication and database session in your operations (which for some projects makes it like 99% of all operations)
+2) The dependency injection with arguments makes your code too verbose when you rely on authentication and database sessions in your operations (which for some projects is about 99% of all operations).

 ```Python hl_lines="25 26"
 ...